 Paula Vann is the executive director of the Columbia County Tourist Development Council and Florida’s Suwannee River Valley Marketing Group.
 Vann oversees the strategic direction of the sales and marketing arm of the county, and represents Columbia County at the local, state, and national level as the county’s public relations chief.
 With a team of four, the Columbia County Tourist Development Council manages all sales, advertising and promotion for Columbia County, and the Columbia County Sports Commission.

 Prior to taking on the executive director role, Vann was a seasoned sales and marketing executive with over a decade of progressive business development, marketing and consulting experience, which generated over $25 million in sales.
 She spent a majority of her career working in the corporate interior design and furniture industry as an account executive.
 Additionally, she spent time in the non-profit sector as a marketing specialist and community liaison for thirteen north Florida counties.

 A Nashville, Tennessee native, Vann has lived, worked and played in Lake City, Florida since 2006.
 She graduated from the University of Tennessee at Chattanooga with a Bachelor of Science degree in Finance and received her M.B.A. from the University of Florida.
-She enjoys hiking, shopping, sporting events, volunteering in the community and spending time with her husband, three children and Lucky the Golden Retriever.
+She enjoys hiking, shopping, sporting events, volunteering in the community and spending time with her husband, and three children.